merlin-network/nmtool/ADR-001-add-testnet-command.md

 ### Disadvantages

 - requires working knowledge of docker / docker-compose
-- services need to be packaged into docker containers (although for the web app, it could run outside docker while interacting with kava/bnb rest servers running in docker)
+- services need to be packaged into docker containers (although for the web app, it could run outside docker while interacting with nemo/bnb rest servers running in docker)
 - there might be need to send in txs after a testnet launches to create CDPs, auctions, etc. There is not obvious place for this type of configuration to live in this framework

 ### Generating Config

 I think the value of this tool comes from assembling configurations for different services that work together.

-Currently there are a load of manually created files in `config_templates` which are copied and lightly edited when `kvtool testnet` runs.
+Currently there are a load of manually created files in `config_templates` which are copied and lightly edited when `nmtool testnet` runs.
 This works for now but in the future moving all of the data into go packages will be more scalable.

 ## Resources